 If you leave your job, any money that hasn’t vested still belongs to your employer and will be removed from your 401(k).
 Any money that has vested will stay in the account for you to use.

-How Do I Get My Money to Vest?
+How Do I Get My Money to Vest in my 401k?

 How you get your employer’s contributions to your 401(k) to vest depends on how the company’s vesting schedule is designed.
 There are three main types of vesting, all of which depend on how long you’ve worked for the company.